greglook/merkle-db/DESIGN.md

 ; called with the current value of the metadata, followed by any provided ; arguments.
 The result will be used as the new metadata.
 (alter-db-meta db f & args) => db'

-; Ensure all data has been written to the backing block store and update the ; database's root in the ref manager.
-(commit! db) => db'
 ```

 ### Table Operations